utsavdey/Fundamentals-Of-Deep-Learning-Assignments/seq2seq_with_attention/README.md

 Uncomment wandb.agent() to use wandb and comment the call to train().

 # Program Flow #

+Set ```use_wandb=False``` while calling train function if you do not desire to log results into wandb.
+Currently, the hyperparameters have been set to the best configurations we obtained during pur experiments.

+We use a single layered encoder and a single layered decoder and add an attention network to this basic sequence to sequence model and train the model.

+Once the model taining is complete we find the validation accuracy and report the test accuracy and create a folder ***prediction_attention*** with a sub-folder having the name of the hyperparameter configuration(= **run_name**) where we create two files  `success.txt` and `failure.txt`.
+These files contain `<input word><space><target word><space><predicted word>` of the successful and failed predictions made by the sequence to sequence to sequence.

+We randomly choose 10 inputs from our test data and generate a 3*3 attention heatmaps on the same.

+We then perform a [connectivity visualisation](https://distill.pub/2019/memorization-in-rnns/#appendix-autocomplete) for the predictions made by our model.
+Currently, the connectivity visualisation can be performed on any three romanised words.
+For example: here we have chosen `doctor`, `prayogshala` and `angarakshak` for the purpose of visualisation.

 The inference_model() is similar to the train_every_step().
 Here the only difference is that we don't use [teacher forcing](https://machinelearningmastery.com/teacher-forcing-for-recurrent-neural-networks/).

 *   The decoder input at every time step is the prediction that it had made previously along with the hidden state and the encoder output.